 State law requires all county school districts to appropriate and record expenditures for education in accordance with standardized state budget categories.
 These categories are generally based on broad functional classifications such as administration, instructional costs, special education, and student transportation.
-Current categories were effective FY 1998.
+The current state categories became effective in FY 1998.